Majed1947/Majed1947/README.md

-- 👋 Hi, I’m @Majed1947
+- 👋 Hi, I’m Majed Ghasib
 - 👀 I’m interested in learning from the great minds in this platform
-- 🌱 I’m currently learning c++, c and Mips assambaly
+- 🌱 I’m currently learning c++, c and Mips assembly
-- 💞️ I’m looking to collaborate on projects that make diferrince in people's lives
+- 💞️ I’m looking to collaborate on projects that make difference in people's lives
 - 📫 How to reach me: Linkdin:

 <!---